Free FM: Demise and replacement of Roth

 In April 2006 rumors were reported that Roth's show would be dumped due to low ratings (The ratings for Roth's show in morning drive went down eighty percent compared to Howard Stern's ratings in the same slot a year prior) and would be replaced by XM's Opie and Anthony.
-The move marked Opie and Anthony's return to the New York terrestrial radio scene and to CBS Radio; their show was canceled by CBS/Infinity in 2002 when they were syndicated through sister station WNEW-FM due to a broadcast of the Sex For Sam III skit from St. Patrick's Cathedral, New York that generated much controversy.
+The move marked Opie and Anthony's return to the New York terrestrial radio scene and to CBS Radio; their show was canceled by CBS/Infinity in 2002 when they were syndicated through sister station WNEW-FM due to a broadcast of the "Sex For Sam III" skit from St. Patrick's Cathedral, New York that generated much controversy.

-The move was confirmed by Opie and Anthony on their show and web site on Friday, April 21.
+The move was confirmed by Opie and Anthony on their show and website on Friday, April 21.
 As of that date, David Lee Roth's web site, david.freefm.com, had disappeared along with any mention of him on the Free FM local affiliates.
 On Monday, April 24, a Flash presentation presented on the Free FM local affiliates alluded to a debut time of 9 a.m. that day for the announcement of the return of the Opie and Anthony show.
 The show debuted on the former David Lee Roth affiliates on April 26.

 Demise of Rover

-In addition to the departure of Roth, Rover's Morning Glory was removed from the Free FM stations - including what was his newly assigned flagship WCKG/Chicago, and WKRK/Detroit; both instances due to very low ratings.
-Following the WCKG cancellation, Rover returned to Cleveland, Ohio on his previous flagship, WXRK - which became WKRK-FM - and a handful of remaining affiliates.
+In addition to the departure of Roth, Rover's Morning Glory was removed from the Free FM stations—including what was his newly assigned flagship WCKG/Chicago, and WKRK/Detroit; both instances due to very low ratings.
+Following the WCKG cancellation, Rover returned to Cleveland, Ohio on his previous flagship, WXRK—which became WKRK-FM—and a handful of remaining affiliates.

 Most of Rover's affiliates were on stations spun off by CBS Radio to different companies including WMFS/Memphis, WAQZ/Cincinnati and WZNE/Rochester, which went to Entercom; and WAZU/Columbus, which went to Wilks Broadcast Group.
 WAZU became country-formatted WNNK in January 2007, while WAQZ flipped to alternative rock as WSWD on a different frequency in November 2006; WMFS became an ESPN Radio affiliate in 2009.
 Rover's Morning Glory moved to rival station WMMS in 2008, thereby ending the CBS radio relationship altogether.

 Now owned by Stephens Media Group, WZNE continued to air the show until November 2020.